 How Corporate Social Responsibility Works

-In some cases, the positive financial impact is clear.
+In some cases, the positive financial impact of CSR is clear.
 For example, a shift toward renewable energy sources like solar panels at corporate campuses might result in lower electricity costs over time.

-A report by Babson College reviewed hundreds of CSR program studies and found that they can have a strong positive impact on market value and overall brand reputation, while also reducing risk for the company.
-The report's findings included the potential of CSR programs to:
+A report by Babson College reviewed hundreds of CSR program studies.
+The reviewers found that the programs can have a strong impact on a company's market value and brand and lower risk.
+The report's findings found that CSR programs have the power to:

 - Increase market value by up to 6%